-If food moves too quickly through the digestive system, it is more likely that some foods will be less fully digested.
+If food moves too quickly through the digestive system, a person may not fully digest some foods.

-Certain foods are more likely than others to be partially digested and appear in the stool.
+Certain foods are more likely than others to be difficult to fully digest.
 These foods include:

-Food such as corn is a common offender.
+Foods such as corn often remain partially undigested.
 Corn has an outer shell made of an indigestible material called cellulose.
-The body digests the material on the inside of the corn and expels the hard outer casing in the stool.
+The body digests the material inside of the corn and expels the hard outer casing in the stool.

 Eating too quickly

 Another harmless culprit of undigested food appearing in stool is eating too quickly.
 When a person eats too fast and swallows their food without fully chewing it, food is more likely to pass through the digestive tract without being completely broken down.